gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

    :lines: 1-20, 28-35

 .. note::
-    If a loner is not clustered with other genes it is not considered as locus.
+    If a loner component is not clustered with other genes, it will not be considered as part of a locus.
-    So it's locus number is 0 and not count for `sys_loci` (number of loci for a system)
+    Thus, its locus number will be a negative value (numbered from -1) and will not be counted in the variable `sys_loci` (number of loci for a system).
+    See above lines for more details.

 .. _best_solution_summary_tsv: